 Our artifact, Fu Zan, the Wanderer’s Companion, is chocked full of many lovely power boosts (some little, some not) for us to progress through.
 But where to start?
 This article is intended to teach players what all of our artifact’s traits actually do, then to propose build orders to efficiently spend Artifact Power while getting the most bang for your buck.
-For information on Relic choices, please follow this link.
+For information on Relic choices and the Netherlight Crucible, please follow this link.

 The first 34 traits are the ones you will get the fastest.
 Make sure you continue to get Artifact Knowledge from your class order hall to get these as quick as you can, if you haven’t yet.
 Below is a quick rundown of what each of them is and what they do.
 Note these aren’t in any particular order!
 We’ll get to build priorities in a second.